antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

         return {'type': MessageType.OK.value}

     def dataflow_run(self, **kwargs: Dict) -> Dict:
-        # All params can also be retreived as one dictionary
+        # All params can also be retrieved as one dictionary
         print(kwargs['dataflow'])
         # ...
         return {'type': MessageType.OK.value}